Skip to main contentSkip to search

 • Self-care and independence

-OAP Programs Available for Preschool (3-6 Years)
+OAP programs for Preschool (3-6 Years)

 • Entry to School Program (ages 3-6)

-• Interim One-Time Funding ($22,000/year under 6)
+• Legacy Interim One-Time Funding ($22,000/year under 6; only for registrations before April 1, 2021)

 • Core Clinical Services (when invited)